osquery/osquery/docs/wiki/introduction/using-osqueryi.md

+# Using osqueryi

 `osqueryi` is the osquery interactive query console/shell.
 In this mode, it is completely standalone, does not communicate with a daemon, and does not need to run as an administrator (although some tables may return fewer results when running as non-administrator).
 Use the osquery shell to prototype queries and explore the current state of your operating system.

 ## Executing SQL queries

-**osqueryi** lets you run meta-commands and query osquery tables.
+`osqueryi` lets you run meta-commands and query osquery tables.
 See the [schema API](https://osquery.io/schema/) for a complete list of tables, types, and column descriptions.
 For SQL syntax help, see [SQL as understood by SQLite](https://www.sqlite.org/lang.html).

 ***Note***: the `osqueryd` binary, when run as `osqueryd -S`, operates as `osqueryi`.
 It will also operate in the interactive mode if the executable is renamed as `osqueryi`.